 Efficient has been described in case law as an 'education that achieves that which it sets out to achieve'.

-A 'suitable' education is one that equips a child for life within their existing community and allows them to follow different choices at a later stage if they wish to.
+• allows them to follow different choices at a later stage if they wish to

-If the pupil is registered at a special school, the Council must give consent before the child or young person's name can be removed.
-Where the Council and parents agree that home education is the right provision for a child or young person with an EHC Plan, the plan will be amended to reflect this.
+If your child or young person is registered at a special school, the Council must give consent before your child or young person's name can be removed.
+Where the Council and parents agree that home education is the right provision for a child or young person with an EHCP, the plan will be amended to reflect this.

 If the Council has evidence that your child or young person is not receiving a suitable education and there are no extenuating circumstances, the Council has a duty to consider legal action to ensure your child or young person is properly educated.